Tyhjis/ItemsPython/README.md

 (ENV)$ pip install -r requirements.txt
 ```

 The first command sets up the virtual environment with python3.5.
-The python version might not be necessary.
-Second command activates the virtualenv to be used as the project source.
-The last command installs all the pip-packages which are listed in the requirements.txt file (e.g. Django 1.9.6).
+(The python version defining might not be necessary.)
+The second command activates the virtualenv to be used as the project source.
+The last command installs all the pip-packages listed in the requirements.txt file (e.g. Django 1.9.6).

+The virtual environment is in gitignore, so when this project is cloned into a new platform, the environment has to be set up.

+*TODO: list all dependencies*